jefdaj/ortholang-demo/templates/intro.md

 so you can try it from a web browser.
 You can do most of the same things in it that you could if you [install ShortCut on your computer][1], except:

-* Your session will be deleted when you leave this page
 * Long-running scripts might be killed without warning to keep the demo responsive for others
 * Some terminal niceties like tab completion and clearing the screen are missing